-(1) The 2018 Senior Credit Facility and Term Loans are supported by a borrowing base of 57 unencumbered hotel properties and a pledge of the equity securities of the entities that own and operate the 57 unencumbered hotels.

-(2) The \$125 Million Revolver and the \$75 Term Loan are secured by pledges of the equity in the entities (and affiliated entities) that own 11 lodging properties.

-(3) The \$410 term loan with Bank of America, N.A. is secured by pledges of the equity in the entities (and affiliated entities) that own 27 lodging properties.

-(4) The Bank of Cascades mortgage loan is comprised of two promissory notes that are secured by the same collateral and cross-defaulted.

-(5) These loans are subject to mortgage debt and secured by the same collateral.

-(6) We have exercised our option to extend the maturity date for the \$400 Million Revolver to September 30, 2023 and we have additional options to extend the maturity date to March 31, 2025, subject to certain conditions.

-(7) The maturity date for the \$200 Million Term Loan can be extended to April 1, 2025 at the Company's option, subject to certain conditions.
+- (1) The 2023 Senior Credit Facility and Term Loans are supported by a borrowing base of 52 unencumbered hotel properties. - (2) The \$125 Million Revolver and the \$75 Term Loan are secured by pledges of the equity in the entities (and affiliated entities) that own 13 lodging properties. - (3) The \$410 million term loan with Bank of America, N.A. is secured by pledges of the equity in the entities (and affiliated entities) that own 27 lodging properties. - (4) The Bank of Cascades mortgage loan is comprised of two promissory notes that are secured by the same collateral and cross-defaulted. - (5) These loans are subject to mortgage debt and secured by the same collateral. - (6) As part of the NCI Transaction, a subsidiary of the GIC Joint Venture assumed a PACE loan of approximately \$6.5 million.
+The loan bears fixed interest at 6.10%, has an amortization period of 20 years, and matures on July 31, 2040.
+The PACE loan is secured by an assessment lien imposed by the County of Tarrant, Texas for the benefit of the lender. - (7) In February 2024, we successfully closed the 2024 Term Loan.
+Proceeds from the 2024 Term Loan financing and advances on our \$400 Million Revolver were used to repay in full this \$225 million term loan that was scheduled to mature in February 2025.
+The 2024 Term Loan provides for a fully extended maturity date of February 2029.
+See "Part II Item 8.
+Financial Statement and Supplementary Information Note 6 Debt."